brunogrb/Recipes-App/README.md

 # Recipe project repository!

-Recipe application created as a final project for the Trybe Front end module
+Recipe application created as a final project for the Trybe Front end module.

-You can see the app running @[Recipe App](https://recipes-app-chi.vercel.app/) and the requirements [here](./ReadmeTrybe.md)
+You can see the app running @[Recipe App](https://recipes-app-chi.vercel.app/) and the requirements [here](./ReadmeTrybe.md).